wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-teardown-trademe.md

 > A core experience should be _just_ these things.
 Everything else is an enhancement.

 This might sound familiar if you know about [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), since having a core experience is a prerequisite for doing any progressive enhancement.

+Not only does a good core experience enable users to view your product on practically any device or browser, it can also be hugely beneficial to page performance.
+TradeMe is a perfect example of this, with my experiment showing a 15-19 second reduction in the time to render core content.

 ### Reduce the amount of JavaScript you ship